 - Here is an example of how it would look once entered:

-- Please note, any copay amount should be listed on the copay line and not included on the co-ins/pt resp line.
+- Please note, that any copay amount should be listed on the copay line and not included on the co-ins/pt resp line.
 Doing so will cause it to post with an incorrect claim adjustment reason code.

 Once the data for the line item/charge is entered, click on Add.
 The system will post the transactions for you and it will look like this: